eagle840/katacoda-labs/pulumi/step2.md

 `pulumi up`{{execute}}

-you should see it bring up a nginx deployment
+You'll see a preview of the deployment and a url for the web GUI to see the status of the deployment.

-`k get pods`{{execute}}
+You should see it bring up a nginx deployment, lets check

-And you can check your pulumni account and see the details on the stack you created.
+`kubectl get pods`{{execute}}